Expectations: Respect, Responsibility, and Resilience!

 Respect everyone!
 Literature is meant to be interpreted in various ways.
 Our classroom should be one in which everyone's opinion is given a chance and no one is criticized or called names because of what they say.
 I will always encourage you to speak your mind and ask questions, but rude behavior or speech will not be tolerated.

 If you are absent, you are expected to make-up any work due.
-Once you return, check the absent folder for papers and see me if you need to schedule test make-up.
-You should be prepared to take announced quizzes and test with two days of your return, unless other arrangements have been approved by me.
+Once you return, check the Absent White Bin for papers and see me if you need to schedule a make-up test.
+You should be prepared to take announced quizzes and tests within two days of your return, unless I have approved another arrangement with you in advance.

 Google Document Office Hours